BeardOverflow/msi-ec/docs/device_support_guide.md

 ![refresh rate button](pics/support_guide/refresh_menu.png)

+11. Reading the table:

+Each address is a hexadecimal number.
-11. Reading addresses: lets say you are looking for a specific address 0x54 (0xFirstNumberSecondNumber) FirstNumber can be found on the left side of the table and SecondNumber can be found on the top side of the table:
+Let's say you are looking for a specific address `0x54`.
+The first number `5` can be found on the left side of the table and second number `4` can be found on the top side of the table:

 ![hex editor how to](pics/support_guide/hex_editor_how_to.png)

 Each **Address** contains some **Value**.
 When you locate an **Address** inside the